HomeTips & HacksWhat Are Overlays Used For In Web Design?

 A Final Word…

-In order for these navigation overlays to be practical, they need to be extremely unobtrusive as well as being intuitive to find.
+In order for these navigation overlays to be practical, they need to be extremely unobtrusive as well as intuitive to find.
 Design compromise is essential!

 INTERESTING POSTS